SteveJustin1963/tec-Sonic/README.md

 Let's be practical is it possible to do those things in Dr Who. so we will do some practical achievable thing.
 We will used the tec-1 test and measure the setting up of some sonic devices.

 1. sonic screwdriver, for rotation
+2. Ultrasonic Motor
-2. sonic transducer, for sending and receiving signals
+3. sonic transducer, for sending and receiving signals
-3. sonic welder, to sonic join plastics metals etc
+4. sonic welder, to sonic join plastics metals etc
-4. sonic drill, to remove small amounts material ahead of the tip
+5. sonic drill, to remove small amounts material ahead of the tip
-5. sonic deterrent,
+6. sonic deterrent,
-6. sonic atomic levitation
+7. sonic atomic levitation
-7. sonic harmonic scattering
+8. sonic harmonic scattering
-8. sonic sonoluminescence, induce the release of light
+9. sonic sonoluminescence, induce the release of light
-9. sonic cleaning,
+10. sonic cleaning,
-10. sonic dispersion, mixing things
+11. sonic dispersion, mixing things

 ### 1. sonic screwdriver